 Sustainable construction is important as this is the where key sustainability principles and processes come to life in a project.

 Sustainable construction is therefore crucial to realising the key sustainability goals of engineering projects and making sure that the principles embedded in design work are made reality.
-CEEQUAL’s works to drive sustainable construction best practice and improve performance across projects.
+BREEAM Infrastructure’s (formerly CEEQUAL) works to drive sustainable construction best practice and improve performance across projects.

 Why sustainable construction matters